 Distinctions: The male and female are similar looking in appearance.
 It has a large bill with a visible hook at the end of the upper bill, same identifying features seen in other vireos.
 Yellowish-green cap and back, yellow lores and spectacles around eyes, yellow throat and upper breast, white lower body and undertail, gray above, two white wing bars and black looking primaries.

 Voice: Similar song to Red-eyed Vireo, multiple notes, slower song.
 Sings as it moves about through the mid and top sections of conifer and deciduous trees.

 Nesting: Three to five white eggs, speckled with brown or black spots.
 Suspended cup like nest, built in the fork of branches.
 The nest is composed of strips of wood bark, plant fibres and other fine materials, lined with spiderwebs and lichen.

 |5.5" 14cm||9.5" 24.1cm||0.63oz 17.9g||Vireonidae||Vireo flavifrons|

-Distribution: Found throughout eastern North America, from southern Quebec, west to southern Manitoba, to southern Texas, east to Florida, north to Maine.
-Spends its winters on the Caribbean islands and in the tropics.
-Arrives back on the breeding grounds in late April to early May.
+Distribution: Found throughout eastern North America, from southern Quebec, west to southern Manitoba, to southern Texas, east to Florida and north to Maine.
+It spends its winters on the Caribbean islands and in the tropics and arrives back on the breeding grounds in late April to early May.